kevinlmadison/site/content/posts/first_post/index.md

 So this last spring (2017) I left my job and went back to school to study computer engineering full-time, and it was the best decision I've made in a while.
-Now to learn some more markdown since I now have a sight to share with the world.
+Now to learn some more markdown since I now have a site to share with the world.